La Grand Place de Bruxelles

 Cons

-• Professional and busy on weekdays
+• An office district on weekdays

 Our tips for booking the right place